anderson-aristotle/unix-cli/README.md

 ### Code Along: Explore the Home Directory

 Open your file explorer application.
-By default, new windows open in your home directory.
 Note the files you see there.

+_Note: New windows don't open to the Home directory by default for Mac users.
+In order to find this directory, click on **Go** and then **Home** at the top left of the computer screen._

 Now, open your terminal emulator.
-By default, new sessions start in your home directory as well.
+By default, new sessions start in your _Home_ directory.
 How can we tell?
 Let's inspect the files in our current directory with the `ls` command (mnemonic: "list").
 You should see the same files and directories in your explorer and your terminal.